Definition of planet: Double planets and moons

-The definition specifically excludes satellites from the category of dwarf planet, though it does not directly define the term "satellite".
+The IAU definition specifically excludes satellites from the category of dwarf planet, though it does not directly define the term "satellite".
 In the original draft proposal, an exception was made for Pluto and its largest satellite, Charon, which possess a barycenter outside the volume of either body.
 The initial proposal classified Pluto–Charon as a double planet, with the two objects orbiting the Sun in tandem.
 However, the final draft made clear that, even though they are similar in relative size, only Pluto would currently be classified as a dwarf planet.

 However, some have suggested that the Moon nonetheless deserves to be called a planet.
 In 1975, Isaac Asimov noted that the timing of the Moon's orbit is in tandem with the Earth's own orbit around the Sun—looking down on the ecliptic, the Moon never actually loops back on itself, and in essence it orbits the Sun in its own right.

 Also many moons, even those that do not orbit the Sun directly, often exhibit features in common with true planets.
 There are 20 moons in the Solar System that are massive enough to have achieved hydrostatic equilibrium (the so-called planetary-mass moons); they would be considered planets if only the physical parameters are considered.
 Both Jupiter's moon Ganymede and Saturn's moon Titan are larger than Mercury, and Titan even has a substantial atmosphere, thicker than the Earth's.
 Moons such as Io and Triton demonstrate obvious and ongoing geological activity, and Ganymede has a magnetic field.
 Just as stars in orbit around other stars are still referred to as stars, some astronomers argue that objects in orbit around planets that share all their characteristics could also be called planets.
 Indeed, Mike Brown makes just such a claim in his dissection of the issue, saying:

 It is hard to make a consistent argument that a 400 km iceball should count as a planet because it might have interesting geology, while a 5000 km satellite with a massive atmosphere, methane lakes, and dramatic storms [Titan] shouldn't be put into the same category, whatever you call it.

 However, he goes on to say that, "For most people, considering round satellites (including our Moon) 'planets' violates the idea of what a planet is."

 Alan Stern has argued that location should not matter and that only geophysical attributes should be taken into account in the definition of a planet, and proposes the term satellite planet for planetary-mass moons.